 Once the complaint is received by Columbus REALTORS® a complete copy is forwarded to the Columbus REALTORS® Grievance Committee for review.
-The Grievance Committee's responsibility is to review the case materials and, based on a certain set of guidelines they must follow, determine if the facts presented in the complaint warrant a hearing.
+The Grievance Committee's responsibility is to review the case materials and, based on a certain set of guidelines they must follow, determine whether the allegations presented in the complaint warrant a hearing.

-The Ethics Complaint process may take approximately two and three months, allowing a reasonable time for review by the Grievance Committee, scheduling of the hearing, and for adoption of the hearing panel recommendations by the Board of Directors.
+The Ethics Complaint process may take approximately two to three months, allowing a reasonable time for review by the Grievance Committee, scheduling of all parties to the hearing, and for adoption of the hearing panel recommendations by the Board of Directors.

 FAQs about Ethics Complaints